-What’s wrong with Facebook’s plan to sign up 4 million voters
+The problem with Facebook’s plan to sign up 4 million voters

 Alongside its efforts to stem election meddling, however, Facebook’s voting push raises larger questions about the company’s own electoral influence, both in the U.S. and elsewhere.

-Over the years, voter encouragement drives quietly conducted by Facebook have led some to wonder if the social media giant was somehow putting a finger on the scales, giving an advantage to whichever party’s constituents happen to use Facebook more, or whichever users happen to see the reminder.
-In the past, those users have tended to be liberal, an imbalance that could feed into unproven theories that Facebook suppresses conservative viewpoints on its platforms.
-Antonio García Martínez, a former Facebook project manager, has said that he heard that developers debated whether showing the 2012 voting reminder to iPhone users could unfairly influence the election, since iPhone users tended to be more liberal.
+Since Facebook first announced its Election Day reminders a decade ago, some have wondered if the messages could be putting a finger on the electoral scales, giving an advantage to whichever party’s constituents happen to use Facebook more, or whichever users happen to see the reminders.
+Those users have tended to be liberal, an imbalance that could feed into unproven theories that Facebook suppresses conservative viewpoints on its platforms.
+Antonio García Martínez, a former Facebook project manager, has said that he heard that developers debated whether showing the 2012 voting reminder to iPhone users could unfairly influence the election, since iPhone users also tended to be more liberal.

-The bigger point is that Facebook needn’t intentionally tip the scales to impact elections.
+But Facebook needn’t intentionally tip the scales to impact elections.
 The company’s voter nudges show us how its policies and algorithms can impact real-world outcomes in subtle ways—and in ways that are still largely a mystery to the public.

 The company’s voter nudges show us how platform policies and algorithms can impact real-world outcomes in subtle ways—and in ways that are still largely a mystery to the public.

-After the 2016 election, Zuckerberg said it was “pretty crazy” to think that Facebook had had an impact on Trump’s win.
-But that flew in the face of Facebook’s basic premise: that it can reliably sway audiences—the largest audience in history—to think or buy what almost any advertiser wants them to, and to keep them coming back for more.
+After the 2016 election, Zuckerberg said it was “pretty crazy” to think that misinformation on Facebook had impacted the electoral outcome.
+Of course, that kind of influence was part of Facebook’s basic premise: that its platforms can reliably sway audiences—the largest audiences in history—to think or buy what almost any advertiser wants them to, and to keep them coming back for more.

 The social media juggernaut has also been impacting voter turn-out since its first get-out-the-vote experiments in 2008.
 On Election Day 2010, as Americans prepared to vote for their congressional candidates, Facebook sent a voting reminder to every U.S. Facebook user over the age of 18, or 61 million U.S. people, a quarter of the U.S. voting population.
 With researchers from the University of California at San Diego, Facebook examined its data and the election returns.
 The aim was to learn if the reminder actually worked.

-Note: Correction: Facebook has no plans to run voter reminders on WhatsApp.
-This story has been updated.